 Comparing Cradlepoint Load Balancing vs. Peplink/Pepwave Load Balancing & Bonding |

 PEPWAVE/PEPLINK: The Peplink Balance and Pepwave Max routers all support load balancing, and they take the concept far beyond what Cradlepoint routers are capable of.
 This is thanks to their sophisticated outbound policy management system that allows you to distinguish and control how each connection is utilized.
-Peplink/Pepwave routers feature up to seven different algorithms (five on Balance 20/30 products; seven on the more advanced routers) for a variety of different applications that can be crucial for system admins struggling with multiple network connections:
+Peplink/Pepwave routers feature up to seven different algorithms for a variety of different applications that can be crucial for system admins struggling with multiple network connections:

 |